TomPace101/nanopore_diffusion/notes.md

 # Refactoring

-- module to generate .msh files from .geo, based on yaml
-- module to generate .xml files from .msh, based on yaml
 - let objects provide their own info needed by doit tasks in a standard structure
+  - changes within useful
+    - useful.run_cmd_line should be changed to use the run method instead of a function
+    - ParameterSet.task_definition (read-only property)
+    - supporter in in ParameterSet init for \_required_attr (if present)
+    - ParameterSet.config (read-only property)
+    - ParameterSet.taskname (read-only property)
+  - Load-level Attributes/properties/methods needed (see below)
+    - inputfiles (read-only property)
+    - outputfiles (read-only property)
+    - \_required_attr (class attribute)
+    - \_config_attr (class attribute)
+    - taskname_src (class attribute)
+    - run()
+  - Objects needing each of these:
+    - paramgen.ParameterGenerator
+    - buildgeom.MeshParameters
+    - new module to generate .msh files from .geo, based on yaml (run_gmsh)
+    - new module to generate .xml files from .msh, based on yaml (run_dolfin_convert)
+    - solver_general.ModelParameters
+    - postproc.PostProcParameters
 - modify dodo.py and the various task_ files to use the new approach, reusing (after extracting out) code from the command-line version where possible
   - I started these changes, then realized I wasn't quite ready yet
+- document the general approach in README.md

 _TODO_ shell command files for generating .msh and .xml files, which doit then calls?